mmistakes/minimal-mistakes/_drafts/2023-06-01-functional-error-handling-in-kotlin-part-2.md

 private fun List<Job>.maxSalary2(): Salary? = this.maxBy { it.salary.value }.salary
 ```

-The above version of the function returns a nullable `Salary` instance, instead of an `Either` instance.
-We can use the `ensureNotNull` function to short-circuit the computation if a `null` value is found in the the `getSalaryGapWithMax` function:
+The above version of the function returns a nullable `Salary` object instead of an `Either`.
+We can use the `ensureNotNull` function to short-circuit the computation if a `null` value is found in the `getSalaryGapWithMax` function:

 ```kotlin
 fun getSalaryGapWithMax3(jobId: JobId): Either<JobError, Double> = either.eager {